SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Alarm_Dashboard_for_your_daily_DMS_health_check.md

 1. Click the *Deploy* button to deploy the *Alarm Filtering App* package on your DMA.

-1. Go to root page of your DataMiner System, for example by clicking the *Home* button for your DMS on the [dataminer.services page](https://dataminer.services/).
+1. Go to the root page of your DataMiner System, for example by clicking the *Home* button for your DMS on the [dataminer.services page](https://dataminer.services/).

 1. Check if you can see the *Alarm Filtering* app listed under *Other Apps*.

-   When the package is fully deployed, this app should be available.

    ![Alarm Filtering app](~/user-guide/images/Tutorial_Alarm_Dashboard_AlarmFilteringAppLogo.png)

 ## Step 3: Install the Animal Shelter package (optional)

 To get to a good starting point for the rest of this tutorial, you ideally need a DataMiner System with a history of multiple alarms.
-If you already have an existing production or staging system available with multiple elements and views, you could use this for this tutorial, which means that you can skip this step in that case.
+If you already have an existing system available with multiple elements and views, you could use this for this tutorial, which means that you can skip this step in that case.

-However, if you are for example working on a **brand-new DataMiner As A Service (DaaS) system**, you will need to install a package that helps you create this starting point.
+However, if you are for example using a **brand-new [DaaS system](xref:Creating_a_DMS_in_the_cloud)**, you will need to install a package that helps you create this starting point.
 You can use the **Animal Shelter** package for this, which is a Learning & Sample Solution designed specifically for this type of use case.

 1. Go to <https://catalog.dataminer.services/details/e3e335a6-76c3-4254-90cb-3b2335300b0f>.